madhusudhanarao-pulimi/community-plugins/workspaces/farosvcs/plugins/faros-vcs-dashboard/README.md

 Welcome to the Faros VCS Dashboard plugin!

-Based on the [well-known GitHub slug annotation](https://backstage.io/docs/features/software-catalog/well-known-annotations#githubcomproject-slug) associated with the Entity, it renders the list of Open issues in GitHub.
+Based on the [well-known GitHub slug annotation](https://backstage.io/docs/features/software-catalog/well-known-annotations#githubcomproject-slug) associated with the Entity, it renders different types of charts by pulling the github data from Faros.

 The plugin is designed to work with Entity kind: